flaviut/ir-pico/README.md

 It's used to receive and send infrared codes, for example, to control a TV or a light.

-It is fully supported by the built-in Linux drivers (RC drivers from the media subsystem), and is compatible with LIRC.
+It is fully supported by the built-in Linux drivers, where enabled (`CONFIG_IR_TOY=y`, which is the case for Arch Linux but not Debian), and in cases where the drivers are not supported, the code in the `py/` subdirectory can be used instead.

 Building the hardware requires soldering skills, and a few components.